Marathon Petroleum Corporation (NYSE:MPC) stock: Is this a flash in the pan today?

 Sponsored

-It is also essential to consider MPC stock ratios like the price-to-sales ratio, which is 0.33 for the last year.Likewise, its price to free cash flow for the last twelve months stands at 4.68.
-MPC’s price to book ratio for the most recent quarter was 2.18, resulting in an 5.04 price to cash per share for the period.
+As well, it is important to consider MPC stock ratios such as price-to-sales, which is currently 0.31.Likewise, its price to free cash flow for the last twelve months stands at 4.40.
+MPC’s price to book ratio for the most recent quarter was 2.12, resulting in an 4.73 price to cash per share for the period.

 How does Marathon Petroleum Corporation (MPC) stock rate among analysts?
 Buy, sell, or hold?